KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an address is unavailable because it is already in use.

-    throw [System.ServiceModel.AddressAlreadyInUseException]::New("an address is unavailable because it is already in use.")
+    throw [System.ServiceModel.AddressAlreadyInUseException]::New('an address is unavailable because it is already in use.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.AddressAlreadyInUseException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.AddressAlreadyInUseException.aspx)